Skip to content

 Agent Manifest

-The agent manifest is a YAML file that defines your complete agent setup.
+The agent manifest is a YAML file that defines your complete agent setup at the top level.
 The config part is powered by Pydantic and provides excellent validation and IDE support for YAML linters by providing an extensive, detailed schema.

 agents: